This post may contain affiliate links. Please read my disclosure policy.

-Learn how to clean makeup brushes in minutes with just a few easy steps.
-Keeping your makeup brushes clean is an essential part of your beauty routine.
+Learn how to clean makeup brushes in minutes with just a few steps and a DIY brush cleanser that has just a few simple ingredients!
+Such an easy way to make this part of your beauty routine.

 It’s important to clean makeup brushes and tools regularly because not only are they usually an investment, they come in contact with your skin.
 I’ve read about what disgusting germs and bacteria can grow in dirty makeup brushes.
-Eww!
-Those are nasties I definitely don’t want touching my face!
+Those are germs I definitely don’t want touching my face!
+And it really doesn’t take a lot of time with this easy method to clean makeup brushes.

 There are many brush cleansers available on the market, but I want to share an easy DIY makeup brush cleanser that you can make at home!
 It’s really simple – I promise!
 And there is really some sense of satisfaction watching all of that old makeup rinse out of your brushes and seeing them look so squeaky clean and new!